AECOM (NYSE:ACM) Issues FY 2022 Earnings Guidance

 AECOM (NYSE:ACM) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $3.200-$3.400 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.240.
 The company issued revenue guidance of -.AECOM also updated its FY 2024 guidance to $4.750-$ EPS.

-AECOM (NYSE:ACM) last announced its quarterly earnings data on Monday, November 15th.
-The construction company reported $0.81 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.77 by $0.04.
-AECOM had a return on equity of 14.55% and a net margin of 1.30%.
-The business had revenue of $3.35 billion during the quarter, compared to analyst estimates of $3.37 billion.
-During the same quarter in the prior year, the firm posted $0.60 earnings per share.
-The company’s revenue was down 6.0% on a year-over-year basis.
-As a group, research analysts forecast that AECOM will post 3.3 earnings per share for the current year.
+AECOM (NYSE:ACM) last released its earnings results on Monday, November 15th.
+The construction company reported $0.81 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.77 by $0.04.
+The company had revenue of $3.35 billion during the quarter, compared to analyst estimates of $3.37 billion.
+AECOM had a net margin of 1.30% and a return on equity of 14.55%.
+The firm’s quarterly revenue was down 6.0% compared to the same quarter last year.
+During the same period in the prior year, the firm posted $0.60 EPS.
+Analysts expect that AECOM will post 3.3 earnings per share for the current fiscal year.

 ACM has been the subject of several analyst reports.
-Citigroup upped their target price on AECOM from $81.00 to $85.00 and gave the company a buy rating in a report on Tuesday, November 16th.
-KeyCorp upped their target price on AECOM from $78.00 to $84.00 and gave the company an overweight rating in a report on Tuesday, November 16th.
-Zacks Investment Research raised AECOM from a sell rating to a hold rating and set a $77.00 target price for the company in a report on Wednesday, November 17th.
-Credit Suisse Group upped their target price on AECOM from $66.00 to $74.00 and gave the company a neutral rating in a report on Tuesday, November 16th.
-Finally, Barclays increased their price objective on AECOM from $74.00 to $82.00 and gave the stock an overweight rating in a research note on Tuesday, November 16th.
-Two analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-According to MarketBeat, AECOM currently has a consensus rating of Buy and an average price target of $79.71.
+Credit Suisse Group increased their target price on shares of AECOM from $66.00 to $74.00 and gave the stock a neutral rating in a report on Tuesday, November 16th.
+KeyCorp increased their price objective on shares of AECOM from $78.00 to $84.00 and gave the company an overweight rating in a report on Tuesday, November 16th.
+Zacks Investment Research raised shares of AECOM from a sell rating to a hold rating and set a $77.00 target price for the company in a report on Wednesday, November 17th.
+Citigroup raised their price target on AECOM from $81.00 to $85.00 and gave the stock a buy rating in a research report on Tuesday, November 16th.
+Finally, Barclays raised their price target on AECOM from $74.00 to $82.00 and gave the stock an overweight rating in a research report on Tuesday, November 16th.
+Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat, AECOM has a consensus rating of Buy and a consensus price target of $79.71.

-In other AECOM news, Director Daniel R. Tishman sold 29,792 shares of the company’s stock in a transaction dated Monday, October 25th.
-The stock was sold at an average price of $69.00, for a total value of $2,055,648.00.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Corporate insiders own 0.33% of the company’s stock.
+In other news, Director Daniel R. Tishman sold 29,792 shares of AECOM stock in a transaction on Monday, October 25th.
+The stock was sold at an average price of $69.00, for a total transaction of $2,055,648.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+0.33% of the stock is currently owned by company insiders.

 An institutional investor recently raised its position in AECOM stock.
-LPL Financial LLC increased its stake in shares of AECOM (NYSE:ACM) by 76.4% during the third quarter, according to the company in its most recent filing with the SEC.
-The fund owned 7,134 shares of the construction company’s stock after acquiring an additional 3,089 shares during the period.
-LPL Financial LLC’s holdings in AECOM were worth $451,000 as of its most recent filing with the SEC.
+LPL Financial LLC lifted its position in AECOM (NYSE:ACM) by 76.4% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 7,134 shares of the construction company’s stock after acquiring an additional 3,089 shares during the quarter.
+LPL Financial LLC’s holdings in AECOM were worth $451,000 as of its most recent SEC filing.
 Institutional investors and hedge funds own 86.35% of the company’s stock.

 AECOM Company Profile